bigmlcom/python/docs/index.rst

 ----

-A PCA (Principal Component Analysis) resource fits a number of orthogonal projects (components) to maximally capture the variance in a dataset.
+A PCA (Principal Component Analysis) resource fits a number of orthogonal projections (components) to maximally capture the variance in a dataset.
 This is a dimensional reduction technique, as it can be used to reduce the number of inputs for the modeling step.
 PCA models belong to the unsupervised class of models (there is no objective field).